alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 <div style="text-align: justify;">

 Data were obtained from the RCSB Protein Data Bank (PDB) [[11]](#ref11) using the official API with carefully defined selection criteria.
 The initial working dataset was restricted to nanobodies, selected for their relatively uniform length (typically 100–150 amino acids) and substantial structural diversity.
-Search included multiple criteria to catch as many nanobodies as possible including among others the family (Camelidae), mentions (VHH) or labels.
+The search included multiple criteria to catch as many nanobodies as possible, including, among others, the family (Camelidae), mentions (VHH) or labels.
 The script was designed to retrieve all matching strucures, handling pagination and downloading each PDB file (containing 3D protein structure data) individually.
 In a secondary phase, we extended the pipeline to a second dataset comprising diverse protein types and subsequently cross-referenced with the BRENDA enzyme database [[12]](#ref12) to retrieve available experimental pH annotations for future analyses involving pH-dependent structural features, envisioning subsequent phases of the project and the requirements of a PINN within a supervised learning framework.

 </div>